pac4j/jee-pac4j/README.md

 #### Get the user profile

-After successful authentication, you can get the user profile from the HttpServletRequest object with the attribute .
+After successful authentication, you can get the user profile from the `HttpServletRequest` object with the attribute `HttpConstants.USER_PROFILE`.

-    request.getAttribute();
+    request.getAttribute(HttpConstants.USER_PROFILE);

 ### Handling authorization

-When you protect a resource with the ClientAuthenticationFilter, you can also restrict its access to predefined roles depending on the user profiles.
+When you protect a resource with the `ClientAuthenticationFilter`, you can also restrict its access to predefined roles depending on the user profiles.
 You can use two parameters for that:

-1. requireAnyRole
+1. **requireAnyRole**
-2. requireAllRoles
+2. **requireAllRoles**

-For example if you want to restrict the access to the user having the role ROLE_ADMIN:
+For example if you want to restrict the access to the user having the role **ROLE_ADMIN**:

     <filter>
       <filter-name>StatelessBasicAuthFilter</filter-name>